NextCenturyCorporation/mcs-ingest/scorecard/README.md

   * They only count as one.
   * Implement this as only counting the first in a series of revisits.

+## Attempting to Open an UnOpenable object

+This counts the number of times that the agent tried to open something and failed.
+This includes

 ## Running the Scorecard